Frank-1105/robust_fusion/README.md

 ### 🧠 Semantic Test
-Test semantic segmentation accuracy of fused images with pre-trained checkpoints *⚠️ Ensure all dataset paths are correctly configured in .py config files*
+Test semantic segmentation accuracy of fused images with pre-trained checkpoints<br>
+*⚠️ Ensure all dataset paths are correctly configured in .py config files*<br>
 ***⚠️⚠️ Ensure all pretrained weights paths are correctly configured in .py config files***
 #### MFNet Dataset
 ```bash